JSBmanD/docs/pages/deep-linked-ads/branch-universal-ads-mobile-tracking.md

 ![image](/_assets/img/pages/deep-linked-ads/noname-enable.png)

+[block:callout]
+{
+  "type": "note",
-!!! note "Providing Account Credentials"
+  "title": "Providing Account Credentials",
-	Not all integrations require providing account credentials.
+  "body": "Not all integrations require providing account credentials.
 When prompted to, enter any credentials that may be required, and click <notranslate>**Save and Enable**</notranslate> in the bottom right hand corner.
-If you do not know your account credentials for said partner, please ask your ad partner for this information.
+If you do not know your account credentials for said partner, please ask your ad partner for this information."
+}
+[/block]

 ![image](/_assets/img/pages/deep-linked-ads/noname-credentials.png)